Zoning Board of Appeals 9/21/2017 Meeting Postponed

 Beginning April 1, 2016, the City of St. Joseph will accept credit cards for payment of your Utility Bills in person at City Hall.
 We will continue to accept credit card for payments made online and by phone.
 Payments may also be in the form of cash or check.
 The prior payment option, thru Payment Service Network (PSN), is no longer valid and will not accept payments.

-FEES - A convenience fee equal to 3% of the payment amount ($2 minimum) will be assessed for all credit card payments and $3 per all Echeck payments.
+FEES - A convenience fee equal to 3% of the payment amount ($2 minimum) will be assessed for all credit card payments.
+Additionally, an e-check fee of $3 will be implemented for amounts up to $10,000; $10.00 e-check fee for amounts over $10,000.

 IN PERSON– At City Hall, 700 Broad Street, Monday through Friday 8:00 am until 5:00 pm.